awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

 ## Creating a wind farm project<a name="monitor-tutorial-create-project"></a>

 In this procedure, you create a project in your portal\.
 Projects are resources that define a set of permissions, assets, and dashboards, which you can configure to visualize asset data in that project\.
-You can assign other portal users as owners or viewers of each project\.
-Project owners create and maintain dashboards to visualize data\.
-Project owners also assign viewers to projects to grant access to dashboards and data\.
 With projects, you define who has access to which subsets of your operation and how those subsets' data is visualized\.
+You can assign portal users as owners or viewers of each project\.
+Project owners can create dashboards to visualize data and share the project with other users\.
+Project viewers can view dashboards but not edit them\.
+For more information about roles in SiteWise Monitor, see [SiteWise Monitor roles](monitor-data.md#monitor-roles)\.

 **To create a wind farm project**

-1. In the left navigation pane in your portal, choose the **Asset library** tab\.
-In the asset library, you can explore all assets available in the portal and add assets to projects\.
+1. In the left navigation pane in your portal, choose the **Assets** tab\.
+On the **Assets** page, you can explore all assets available in the portal and add assets to projects\.

 1. In the asset browser, choose **Demo Wind Farm Asset**\.
-When you choose an asset in the asset library, you can explore that asset's live and historical data\.
+When you choose an asset, you can explore that asset's live and historical data\.
 You can also press Shift to select multiple assets and compare their data side\-by\-side\.

-1. Choose **Add asset to project** in the upper right\.
+1. Choose **Add asset to project** in the upper left\.
 Projects contain dashboards that your portal users can view to explore your data\.
 Each project has access to a subset of your assets in AWS IoT SiteWise\.
 When you add an asset to a project, all users with access to that project can also access data for that asset and its children\.
-![\[The "Asset library" page with the demo wind farm asset and "Add asset to project" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/portal-add-asset-project-console.png)
+![\[The "Assets" page with the demo wind farm asset and "Add asset to project" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/portal-add-asset-project-console.png)

-1. In the **Add asset to project** dialog, choose **Create new project**, and then choose **Next**\.
+1. In the **Add asset to project** dialog box, choose **Create new project**, and then choose **Next**\.
-![\[The "Add asset to project" dialog with "Create new project" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/portal-choose-new-project-console.png)
+![\[The "Add asset to project" dialog box with "Create new project" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/portal-choose-new-project-console.png)

-1. In the **Create new project** dialog, enter a **Project name** and **Project description** for your project, and then choose **Add asset to project**\.
+1. In the **Create new project** dialog box, enter a **Project name** and **Project description** for your project, and then choose **Add asset to project**\.
-![\[The "Create new project" dialog.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/portal-create-new-project-console.png)
+![\[The "Create new project" dialog box.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/portal-create-new-project-console.png)

    Your new project's page opens\.

+1. On the project's page, you can add portal users as owners or viewers of this project\.
+**Note**
+If you aren't signed in to your AWS Organizations master account, you might not have portal users to assign to this project, so you can skip this step\.

+   On this page, do the following:

+   1. Under **Project owners**, choose **Add owners** or **Edit users**\.
+![\[The "Project details" page with "Assign users" and "Edit users" highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/project-add-owners-console.png)

+   1. Choose the user to add as a project owner \(for example, **Mary Major**\), and then choose the **>>** icon\.
+![\[The "Project owners" dialog box with a user highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/project-choose-owner-console.png)

+   1. Choose **Save**\.

+      Your AWS SSO user **Mary Major** can sign in to this portal to edit the dashboards in this project and share this project with other users in this portal\.

+   1. Under **Project viewers**, choose **Add viewers** or **Edit users**\.

+   1. Choose the user to add as a project viewer \(for example, **Mateo Jackson**\), and then choose the **>>** icon\.

+   1. Choose **Save**\.

+      Your AWS SSO user **Mateo Jackson** can sign in to this portal to view, but not edit, the dashboards in the wind farm project\.

 ## Creating dashboards to visualize wind farm data<a name="monitor-tutorial-create-dashboard"></a>